lauren-wu/macrogenomics/README.md

 # macrogenomics
-The python codes used in the study of macrogenomics engineering
+The python codes used in the study of macrogenomics engineering.
+This project is focused on implementing the chromatin-packing macromolecular-crowding (CPMC) model developed in the wrok done by Almassalha elt al. 2017 Nature biomedical engineering.

+## Installation
+Download the whole folder into local direction.
+Run mcExpressionOut.py to generate the required input files calculated by Monte Carlo simulation and Brownian Dynamics simulation for CPMC).
+For example, type:

+	python mcExpressionOut.py

+in the terminal for linux machine

 ## Codes

 1. mcExpressionOut.py: Output the result from Monte Carlo simulation and Brownian Dynamics simulation.